techandpeople/techandpeople.github.io/_pages/wildbydesign.md

 ---
-title: "Wilb By Design at UbiComp 2021"
+title: "Wild By Design at UbiComp 2021"
 layout: external
 excerpt: "Workshop on "
 sitemap: false